Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/README.md

 Just click on the badge <a target="_blank" href="https://colab.research.google.com/github/Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/blob/main/Tutorial-DERHC-2.ipynb"> <img src="https://colab.research.google.com/assets/colab-badge.svg"/></a>.
 You don't need to install anything 🤓💪.

 ### Local Option 💻: Jupyter Notebook
-Make sure you have installed Anaconda, the dss_python module, etc. as specified in [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python).
+Make sure you have installed Anaconda, the DSS-Python module, etc. as specified in [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python).
 Otherwise, you will not be able to go through the tutorial.
 To guarantee that you have all the necessary packages you can also run the  **`requirements.txt`** file using  **`pip install -r requirements.txt`** on the Anaconda prompt.

 1. Download all the files using the green **`<> Code`** button at the top right.
    - You will get a ZIP file with a folder that contains all the files.